kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 #### Alpha

-- Feature implemented behind a feature gate (SPASelectionStrategy)
+- Feature implemented behind a feature flag: `HPASelectionStrategy`
+- Unit and e2e tests passed as designed in [TestPlan](#test-plan).

+#### Beta

-- Initial e2e tests completed and enabled
+- Unit and e2e tests passed as designed in [TestPlan](#test-plan).
+- Gather feedback from developers and surveys
+- All functionality completed
+- All security enforcement completed
+- All monitoring requirements completed
+- All testing requirements completed
+- All known pre-release issues and gaps resolved

+#### GA

+- No negative feedback.
+- All issues and gaps identified as feedback during beta are resolved

 ### Upgrade / Downgrade Strategy